LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 ------------

 Packs can be `gpg` signed.
-Detached signature files are assumed and expected to share the name of the archive and use a `.asc` extension.
-For example, if the pack archive name is `v1.0.0.tar.gz`, the signature file must be named `v1.0.0.tar.gz.asc`.
+Detached signature files are assumed and expected to share the name of the archive and use `.asc` or `.sig` extensions.
+For example, if the pack archive name is `v1.0.0.tar.gz`, the signature file must be named `v1.0.0.tar.gz.asc` or `v1.0.0.tar.gz.sig`.
 When the `checksig(true)` option is used, the signature file is automatically downloaded using a URL constructed from the pack archive URL.
-An example of signing a pack (and creating the `.asc` file) assuming the default key is:
+When both `.asc` and `.sig` files exist, the `.asc` file is used.
+An example of signing a pack and creating the `.asc` file (assuming the default signing key) is:

 	$ gpg --armor --detach-sign v1.0.0.tar.gz

+To create instead a `.sig` file:

+	$ gpg --detach-sign v1.0.0.tar.gz

 See the `gpg` documentation for full details on signing archives and sharing the public keys required to verify the signatures.